From BR Bullpen

 He was the youngest player in the National League in each of his first two seasons.

 After the 1960 season he was traded to the Cincinnati Reds, just in time to become part of their surprise pennant-winning 1961 team.
-He led the league in victories and was named to his first All-Star team.
+He led the National League in victories and was named to his first All-Star team.
 In 1962 the team won 98 games and Jay won 21, but they finished third.

 Jay stayed with the Reds through half of the 1966 season, in which he went 6-2 for them.
-However, when traded to the 1966 Braves, he struggled and was released.
+However, when traded back to the Braves, he struggled and was released.
 In spite of being only 31 years old, he was done with major league baseball.
 Jay finished with 99 wins, 999 strikeouts and an ERA+ of 99.

 Jay was an early "bonus baby" and is said to be the first Little Leaguer to get to the majors.
 In 1952 he played for the minor league team at St. Albans.